 Know your Audience

-For your presentation skills to serve you well, you need to know who you are talking to.
+For your presentation to serve you well, you need to know who you are talking to.
 This dictates the approach and language to use.
 Speeches to executives differ greatly from speeches meant for consumers.
 This, therefore, informs the design of the speech.
 In particular, you need to know

 - What is their size